Fed officials defend latest easing measure

 The comments from Raskin and Bullard, who called the Fed's ultra-loose monetary policy "appropriate," are the first direct remarks on monetary policy from Fed officials since the central bank launched its latest program on Wednesday.

-While support for the Fed's accommodative stance is to be expected from Raskin, who is associated with the central bank's employment-focussed "doves," the endorsement by policy centrist Bullard indicates solid support for the latest monetary easing, despite the three dissenting votes the decision drew at last week's meeting.
+While support for the Fed's accommodative stance is to be expected from Raskin, who is associated with the central bank's employment-focussed "doves," the endorsement by policy centrist Bullard indicates solid support for the latest monetary easing, despite the three dissents the decision drew.

-One of those dissenters, Minneapolis Fed President Narayana Kocherlakota, spoke in Chicago on Monday, but he did not comment on the outlook for the economy or monetary policy.

-In remarks at a seminar on sovereign debt, held at CME Group Inc's headquarters, he argued that "a sufficiently tough central bank" can control inflation regardless of the behaviour of the fiscal authorities, but would need to be ready to allow the government to default in order to maintain that control.

-The U.S. economy grew at less than a 1.0 percent annual rate over the first half of the year, and forecasters think it is plodding along at a sub-2.0 percent pace now.
+The U.S. economy grew at less than a 1 percent annual rate over the first half of the year, and forecasters think it is plodding along at a sub-2 percent pace now.
 Employment growth braked to a halt last month, raising recession fears.

 Fears of a renewed downturn are growing around the world as well.
 Reports in Europe and China showed private sector business activity declined sharply this month as the euro zone debt crisis and the stalling U.S. recovery hit confidence.